We study the genes and biochemical pathways that control energy homeostasis

 Long et al., PNAS 2018

-Long et al., Cell 2016; commentary in Lee, New Engl.
-J. Med.
-2016
+Long et al., Cell 2016

 Technology development

-Complementing the focused studies outlined above, we are developing mass spectrometry-based technologies for mapping the chemical composition of blood plasma.
+Complementing the focused studies outlined above, we are developing new mass spectrometry-based technologies for mapping the chemical composition of blood plasma.
 A long-term goal for these technologies is to enable cell-type specific manipulation of the plasma proteome and metabolome following dynamic energy stressors such as nutrient availability, physical activity, or environmental temperature changes.
 Currently, we are developing new technologies for systematic profiling of secreted polypeptides, metabolites, and exosomes.

 Wiggenhorn et al, Nat.
 Commun.
 2023